Toasterson/matetrack-pwa/README.md

 3. Tap "Add Expense"
 4. View your total at the top and history below

+### Register Payments
+1. Go to the **💳 Register** tab
+2. Enter amount you paid to the event organizer
+3. Add optional note (e.g., "For drinks fund", "Group dinner")
+4. View summary showing register vs personal expenses
+5. Perfect for tracking shared costs and contributions

 ### Managing Drinks
 1. Go to the **🍺 Drinks** tab
 2. Add drinks with name, price, and quantity